 Why Hoarding Of Hydroxychloroquine Needs To Stop

-A family of old antimalarial drugs — including one that some patients rely on to treat their lupus or rheumatoid arthritis — is becoming harder to get in the United States, pharmacists say, partly because of remarks President Trump has made highlighting the drugs as a potential treatment for COVID-19.
+A family of old antimalarial drugs — including one that some patients rely on to treat their lupus or rheumatoid arthritis — is becoming harder to get in the United States, pharmacists say, partly because of remarks President Trump has made, highlighting the drugs as a potential treatment for COVID-19.

 "I feel good about it.
-That's all it is, just a feeling," Trump said during a White House briefing Thursday about chloroquine and hydroxychloroquine.
+That's all it is, just a feeling," Trump said during a White House briefing Thursday about hydroxychloroquine.
 "You're going to see soon enough."
+He again trumpeted his interest in the approach at a press conference Monday.

-Health officials were quick to warn that enthusiasm for such a treatment is premature.
-Big clinical studies of the drugs' use against COVID-19 have only just begun, the head of the Food and Drug Administration said.
-There are some reasons to think cell studies that look promising in the lab won't pan out in real patients, others say.
+But health officials have been quick to warn that enthusiasm for such a treatment is premature.
+Big clinical studies of the drugs against COVID-19 are only just beginning, the head of the Food and Drug Administration has said; another study will begin in New York Tuesday.
+And there are some good reasons to think cell studies that look promising in the lab won't pan out in real patients, other infectious disease experts say.

 Nonetheless, with all the buzz, American pharmacists are concerned about hoarding of the drug by people who don't have an immediate need.